Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 Mio sounded from another side, "So many things... taken for granted...
 We're pretty different, huh?
 Worlds apart."
 Mio and Taion walked towards them from a distance, stopped by the table to the left of Sena, with Taion's teapot and some cups on top, standing.

-Taion rebuted, turning to Mio "No one's worlds apart.
+Taion rebutted, turning to Mio "No one's worlds apart.
 If anything, we should be questioning all that we've thought to be true."

 She turned to her back and looked at the distance.
 Riku and Manana were playing with dirt.
 Noah was further in the background, lost in his thoughts, his back facing them.
 Taion continued, "Differences... are all a matter of perspective."